NicolasFlamel1/Ledger-MimbleWimble-Coin/README.md

 ```
 make
 ```
-The app can be installed on a Ledger device with the following command:
+The app can be installed on a Ledger hardware wallet with the following command:
 ```
 make load
 ```